aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-ppsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XLSB and PPSX are two different file formats.
+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+On the other hand, PPSX is a Microsoft PowerPoint presentation file format.
+It is used to store slideshows and presentations.
+Therefore, to use the data stored in XLSB file in a PPSX file, it needs to be converted.

+<h2>How Aspose.Total helps for xlsb to ppsx conversion</h2>
-For a Python developer, who is trying to add a XLSB to PPSX conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and PPSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help to automate the conversion process.
+It is a full package of various APIs dealing different formats including XLSB and PPSX files.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate the XLSB file.
+It can be used to read, write, and convert XLSB files.
+It also provides features to work with worksheets, rows, columns, cells, and data validation.
+Moreover, it can be used to create charts, pivot tables, and shapes.

+The Aspose.Slides for Python via .NET API provides features to work with presentations, slides, shapes, text, and images.
+It can be used to create, read, write, and modify presentations.
+It also provides features to work with tables, text frames, and hyperlinks.
+Moreover, it can be used to add audio and video files to presentations.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help to automate the conversion process from XLSB to PPSX.
+It provides features to work with XLSB and PPSX files.
+It can be used to read, write, and convert XLSB files.
+Moreover, it can be used to create, read, write, and modify presentations.

 {{% /blocks/products/pf/feature-page-summary %}}